 Staring at a computer or phone screen for too long can cause:

 - Dry eyes

 - Make sure your glasses or contacts prescription is up to date and good for looking at a computer screen.

 - If your eye strain won’t go away, talk to your doctor about computer glasses.

 - Move the screen so your eyes are level with the top of the monitor.
 That lets you look slightly down at the screen.

 - Try to avoid glare from windows and lights.
 Use an anti-glare screen if needed.

 - Choose a comfortable, supportive chair.
 Position it so that your feet are flat on the floor.

 - If your eyes are dry, blink more.

-- Every 20 minutes, rest your eyes by looking 20 feet away for 20 seconds.
-At least every 2 hours, get up and take a 15-minute break.
+- Rest your eyes every 20 minutes.
+Look 20 feet away for 20 seconds.
+Get up at least every 2 hours and take a 15-minute break.